Alan-Kuan/NYCU-AI-Capstone-Project-1/Report.md

 | 3 | 0.58 | 0.74 | 0.65 |

 </div>

+##### Other Observation
+With test size being 0.2, on average, it had low precision on class 3 and low recall on class 0, while with test size being 0.3, on average, it had low precision on class 2 and class 3 and low recall on class 0 and class 3.

 #### Testing Performance of MLP
 ##### With Test Size: 0.2